-The NTA will conduct the National Eligibility cum Entrance Test (NEET) 2026 exam on May 3, 2026 for admissions to medical, dental, AYUSH, Unani and other medical courses.
-One of the most frequent exam query is how many days left for NEET UG 2026?
-The answer to this NEET 2026 exam day countdown question is that only 48 days left for the exam.
-These last days before the exam are important for NEET 2026.
-Candidates should use this time strategically to prepare for the exam.
+The NTA conducted the National Eligibility cum Entrance Test (NEET) 2026 exam on May 3, 2026 for admissions to medical, dental, AYUSH, Unani and other medical courses.
+The last days before the exam were crucial for NEET 2026.
+Candidates could use this time strategically to prepare for the exam.
 We have shared below the highlights of the days left for NEET exam along with the preparation tips and strategies for candidates.
-Check below the NEET preparation 2026 tips for last 48 days along with the events scheduled on the exam day.
+Check below the NEET preparation 2026 tips for last days along with the events scheduled on the exam day.

 Also Read: NEET 2026 Registration Last Date March 8 LIVE Updates